 If a shareholder is receiving a dividend amount of $70 from a company that is incurring 30% tax rate on its profits, then the stakeholder’s franking credit totals to $30 for a grossed-up dividend of $100.

 The formula for calculating the credits is:

 Franking Credit = (Amount of Dividend/ (1 – Tax Rate on Company Profits)) – Amount of Dividend

 Franking Credit = ($70/ (1 – 30%)) – $70 = $30

 In other words, apart from the dividend amount of $70, each shareholder is also entitled to $30 franking credits, which sums up to a total assessable income of $100.
 However, as mentioned earlier, an individual’s marginal tax rate needs to be considered to determine whether they’ll receive the credits as a tax refund or whether they’ll pay an additional tax to the Australian Taxation Office (ATO).

 Holding Period Rule

-Obviously, investors were very pleased after the introduction of franked credits.
-However, the tax authority wasn’t too happy about that.
-So, to prevent investors from taking advantage of franked dividends, the ATO came up with conditions that needs to be fulfilled before one can offset their tax using franking credits.
+Obviously, investors were very pleased after the introduction of franking credits.
+However, the tax authority wasn’t so happy.
+So, to prevent investors from taking advantage of franked dividends, the ATO came up with conditions that need to be fulfilled before one can offset their tax using franking credits.

 One such condition that every investor should familiarize himself with is the holding period rule.
 It states that: